isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Supported Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The Kea HA hook library supports two configurations, also known as HA
+The Kea HA hook library supports three configurations, also known as HA
-modes: load-balancing and hot-standby.
-In the load-balancing mode, two
+modes: load-balancing, hot-standby and passive-backup.
+In the
-servers respond to DHCP requests.
-The load-balancing function is
+load-balancing mode, two servers respond to DHCP requests.
+The
-implemented as described in `RFC
+load-balancing function is implemented as described in `RFC
 3074 <https://tools.ietf.org/html/rfc3074>`__, with each server
 responding to half the received DHCP queries.
 When one of the servers
 allocates a lease for a client, it notifies the partner server over the